akamai/terraform-provider-akamai/docs/resources/botman_custom_bot_category.md

 subcategory: Bot Manager
 ---

-# akamai_botman_custom_bot_category
+# akamai_botman_custom_bot_category (Beta)

 **Scopes**: Security configuration; custom bot category

 Creates or modifies a bot category that you can use in addition to the Akamai-defined bot categories.

 To configure a custom category you need to create a JSON array containing the desired settings and values.
 That array is then used as the value of the `custom category` argument.
 For information about constructing this JSON file see the links listed in the **Related API Endpoints** section.